Dr. Leigh Ann DeLyser

 Karen R. Cheng

-Karen R. Cheng, PhD, is the Senior Manager of Programs and Partnerships at CSforALL.
+Karen R. Cheng, PhD, is the Senior Program Manager at CSforALL.
 Karen brings her expertise as an educator, researcher, and outreach specialist from the last decade through building rigorous learning environments and partnerships for K-12 STEM education.
 A former research scientist turned high school math teacher and FIRST Robotics coach, her passion lies in building partnerships between educational institutions, industry partners, and community schools in an effort to provide greater access to high-quality STEM education opportunities for all learners.
 Prior to joining CSforALL, Karen was the Outreach Program Specialist at Columbia University’s School of Engineering and Applied Science, where she oversaw a series of programs connecting underrepresented New York City students and teachers with Columbia Engineering faculty, students, and resources.
 As native of East Tennessee, Karen shares a unique lens about equity, needs, and initiatives in education from both rural and urban perspectives.
 She received her PhD in Mathematics and STEM Teacher Education from the University of Tennessee, Knoxville, and her research interests include capturing narratives on the development of professional motivation and self-efficacy among K-12 STEM educators in the framework of out-of-school learning opportunities.

 Director of Development